International Encounter at Tate Exchange

 Maria / Rosario Montero

 Photo-based artist and researcher.
 PhD in Cultural Studies (Goldsmiths College).
 MFA (University of Chile), Master in Digital Anthropology (UCL).
 She works at Corporación Agencia de Borde.
-She is interrogating the intersection between art and anthropology through looking at the notions around the representation of landscape, territory and identity.
-Her work has been shown internationally throw publication and exhibitions.
-She has won several government art funds for the development of his artistic practice.
+She is interrogating the intersection between art and anthropology by examining the representation of landscape, territory and identity.
+Her work has been shown internationally throughout publications and exhibitions.